Cal-brown99/Colourful-Elephants/README.md

-<h1> Colourful Elephants </h1>
+# Colourful Elephants

 <h2> MS2 project - Interactive front-end development </h2>

 This is a basic matching test for a children, it's designed to encourage younger people to have fun whilst being educated and stimulating their brain.
 I have created a jungle like theme to make the web pag as colourful and enticing as possible.
-The game itself is not as traight forward as you might think as there will be a 30 second timer from once you click the button and the aim of the game is to match what text appears (A colour) with the text inside the animal.
-However the 6 animals themselves can be coloured in a different colour as to what the text inside them reads.
+The game itself is not as traight forward as you might think as there will be a 30 second timer from once you click the button and the aim of the game is to match what text appears (A colour) with the text inside the elephant.
+However the 6 elephants themselves can be coloured in a different colour as to what the text inside them reads.
 There'll be a score tally at the bottom of the screen to collate the results.

 <h3> Table of contents: </h3>